On this page

 Non-cumulative stickiness

-The non-cumulative Stickiness chart shows you the percentage of users who triggered the event at least one time on the exact number of days listed on the X-axis.
-For example, users in the 2 days bucket have triggered the event on exactly two days over the course of a week (or month) in the time frame of your analysis, while those in the 3 days bucket have done it on exactly three days in a week.
+The non-cumulative Stickiness chart shows the percentage of users who triggered the event at least one time on the exact number of days listed on the X axis.
+For example, users in the 2 days bucket triggered the event on exactly two days over the course of a week (or month) in the time frame of your analysis.
+Users in the 3 days bucket triggered the event on exactly three days in a week.

 A user can appear in more than one bucket of a non-cumulative stickiness analysis for each week (or month) in the time frame.
-For example, they might trigger the event on one day in week one, and then three times in week two.
-This user would then be included in both the one-day and three-day buckets.
+For example, they might trigger the event on one day in week one, then three times in week two.
+This user appears in both the one-day and three-day buckets.

 Cumulative stickiness

-The cumulative Stickiness chart shows you the percentage of users who triggered the event one or more times on at least the number of days listed on the X-axis.
-For example, users in the 2 days bucket have triggered the event on two or more days over the course of a week (or month) in the time frame of your analysis, while those in the 3 days bucket have done so on three or more days in a week.
+The cumulative Stickiness chart shows the percentage of users who triggered the event one or more times on at least the number of days listed on the X axis.
+For example, users in the 2 days bucket triggered the event on two or more days over the course of a week (or month) in the time frame of your analysis.
+Users in the 3 days bucket triggered the event on three or more days in a week.

-You can also click on a specific data point to inspect the users included in that point.
-Review the Microscope article for more information.
+You can also click a specific data point to inspect the users included in that point.
+Refer to the Microscope article for more information.

 Breakdown data table